umbraco/UmbracoDocs/14/umbraco-forms/editor/creating-a-form/form-settings.md

 ### Store Records

 By default, all submitted records are saved in the database.
 This option allows you to view and export the saved records from the queries overview.
-If you do not want to store data (due to policies in your organisation), you can uncheck the box.
+If you do not want to store data (due to policies in your organization), you can uncheck the box.

+Disabling this option will prevent database records from being stored, but any file uploads made as part of the form submission are retained.
+If you do not want these stored, any method used to process or copy them to a different location should also remove the file.

 ![Form settings Store Records](images/Store-Records-V14.png)